AI-powered Inventory Optimization & Supply Planning

 Contact us to learn how to implement supplier collaboration on Flowlity in your context.

-First, in SaaS mode, you don't have to finance heavy infrastructure, a simple subscription and light integration are sufficient.
+First, in SaaS mode with our Flowlity Lite subscription, you don't have to finance heavy infrastructure, a simple subscription and light integration are sufficient.

 Second, concrete results generally allow you to quickly justify the investment.